RupaChandram/Namaste-React/README.md

 ### Coding
 - Created one nested route
-- Created one class based component
+- Created class based component
+- Completed About section through class based component
+- Imlementation of life cycle methods to understand life cycle

 ### Have a look in .md files
 Question : question.md